Join Waitlist We will inform you when the product arrives in stock. Please leave your valid email address below.

 Ingredients

-• Parmesan cheese – For a vegan variation, you could hold the cheese or substitute with nutritional yeast, or even a handful of pistachios or cashews instead.
+• Parmesan cheese – For a vegan variation, hold the cheese or substitute with nutritional yeast, or even a handful of pistachios or cashews instead.
 See the amounts below.

 • Extra virgin olive oil